Frequently Asked Questions

 Grades are a faculty evaluation of a student’s learning in the class as a whole, and is an assessment of all the work.
 It might include points for homework and tests, in addition to points earned for participation or attendance.
 Some of these factors are unrelated to the knowledge, values and abilities examined when assessing learning outcomes.

-This acronym stands for Service Area outcome, and refers to a similar process as student learning outcome, but SAOs represent desired outcomes of services provided to students.
+This acronym stands for Service Area outcome, and refers to a similar process as student learning outcome, but SAOs represent desired outcomes of services provided to students and the college community.
 Areas of Merced College, such as Counseling and the Learning Resource center provide services to students which can have an impact on student success both in and out of the classroom.

 This refers to the process faculty and staff at Merced College use to determine if students are achieving the outcome.
 It includes a phases like planning how we can measure student success for a given outcome outcome.
 After planning, the data needs to be collected and analyzed.
 Based on the analysis of the results, another round of planning is used to make necessary changes that might increase student success.
 It is important to note that these changes will not always work, but the end result is to make an effort to increase student success and the effectiveness of the institution as a whole.